UBC-Rocket/Ulysses--Monocopter-Controller/README.md

+Here's a polished version of your README with improved structure and clarity:

+---

 # Ulysses

+**Open-source flight controller firmware for UBC Rocket's experimental VTOL platform**

-UBC Rocket's Open Source Flight Controller Firmware for Coaxial Counter-Rotating Vertical Take-off and Landing Rocket Drone
+Ulysses powers UBC Rocket's Coaxial Counter-Rotating Vertical Take-off and Landing Drone — a testbed designed for developing and validating advanced rocket flight control algorithms in real-world conditions.